 HTC Global Services reveals new brand identity uniting CareTech and Ciber under one brand

-TROY, Mich., Nov.
-30, 2021 /PRNewswire/ -- HTC Global Services today announced that its companies, including CareTech Solutions and Ciber Inc., are uniting under one name and one brand - HTC Global Services.
+TROY, Mich. and CHENNAI, India, Dec.
+1, 2021 /PRNewswire/ -- HTC Global Services today announced that its companies, including CareTech Solutions and Ciber Inc., are uniting under one name and one brand - HTC Global Services.
 As part of this effort, the company has adopted a new identity that embodies its renewed ambitions and aspirations.
 It reflects both the transformation journey and the transformative impact it has for its customers, employees, and stakeholders, now and beyond.

 HTC acquired CareTech Solutions, a Healthcare technology leader in North America, in 2014, and Ciber Inc., a global IT consulting services and outsourcing company, in 2017.
 These acquisitions strengthened and widened HTC's expertise in emerging technologies, its ability to deliver exceptional customer service with a comprehensive set of services and solutions, and to fulfil its strategic growth objectives across industry verticals.